Disinhibited social engagement disorder: Prognosis

-Middle School: There are two main identifiers of DSED in this stage including physical and verbal overfamiliarity of inauthentic emotions and being overly forward.
-This can be seen as appearing sad in front of others in efforts to manipulate a social situation or being overly insistent upon going over a classmate's house when they first meet them.
+Middle School: There are two main identifiers of DSED in this stage, including physical and verbal overfamiliarity of inauthentic emotions and being overly forward.
+This can be seen as appearing sad in front of others in efforts to manipulate a social situation or being overly insistent upon going over to a classmate's house when they first meet them.

-Adolescent: Amongst this stage children with DSED are likely to develop problems amongst both their peers and other authoritative figures such as parents and coaches.
-With that being said “They [also] tend to develop superficial relationships with others, struggle with conflict, and continue to demonstrate indiscriminate behavior toward adults.”
+Adolescent: Amongst this stage children with DSED are likely to develop problems with their peers and other authority figures such as parents and coaches.
+"They [also] tend to develop superficial relationships with others, struggle with conflict, and continue to demonstrate indiscriminate behavior toward adults."

 Epidemiology

 The exact prevalence is unknown.
 In high-risk individuals, the prevalence rate is 20%.

 History

-Disinhibited Social Engagement Disorder (DSM-5 313.89 (F94.2)) is the 2013 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) name formerly listed as a sub-type of Reactive Attachment Disorder (RAD) called Disinhibited Attachment Disorder (DAD).
+Disinhibited Social Engagement Disorder (DSM-5 313.89 (F94.2)) is the 2013 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) name formerly listed as a sub-type of reactive attachment disorder (RAD) called disinhibited attachment disorder (DAD).

-The American Psychiatric Association considers "...Disinhibited Social Engagement Disorder more closely resembles ADHD; it may occur in children who do not necessarily lack attachments and may have established or even secure attachments.
+According to the American Psychiatric Association, "...Disinhibited Social Engagement Disorder more closely resembles ADHD; it may occur in children who do not necessarily lack attachments and may have established or even secure attachments.
 The two disorders differ in other important ways, including correlates, course, and response to intervention, and for these reasons are considered separate disorders."